 For learning disabilities, possible accommodations include notetakers, proofreaders, alternative exam formats (e.g., extended time, oral rather than written exams), an opportunity for students to petition to substitute course work required for graduation, readers, transcription services, part-time enrollment and registration assistance.

-A mental disability normally will be listed in the American Psychiatric Association's Diagnostic and Statistical Manual.
+A psychological disability normally will be listed in the American Psychiatric Association’s Diagnostic and Statistical Manual.
 The latest version, published in 2000, is the Diagnostic and Statistical Manual of Mental disorders IV Text Revision.
 Not all diagnoses qualify as a disability.
 The condition must be a mental or psychological condition that meets the definitions of applicable law.
 A written statement from a qualified, licensed medical professional such as a psychologist, psychiatrist, social worker, or qualified MD should be provided.

 The diagnosis that the medical professional provides must be current, and should include the following data: DSM IV diagnosis across all axes, date of diagnosis and last office visit, the assessment or evaluation procedures used to make this diagnosis, a description of the major symptoms of the disorder currently manifested by the student, including level of severity, any medications prescribed and possible side-effects, a description of the functional limitations imposed by the disorder, and the current prognosis for the student.